DrPaulBrewer/market-agents/README.md

 [![Coverage Status](https://coveralls.io/repos/github/DrPaulBrewer/market-agents/badge.svg?branch=master)](https://coveralls.io/github/DrPaulBrewer/market-agents?branch=master)

-## Provides EventEmitter Agent framework for robot trading in economic and financial simulations
+Provides EventEmitter Agent framework for robot trading in economic and financial simulations

+##Documentation

+The [ESDoc hosted documentation for market-agents](https://doc.esdoc.org/github.com/DrPaulBrewer/market-agents/) may be preferable as it should include both this information and documentation automatically generated from the source code and source code comments.

 ##Installation